QuantConnect/lean-cli/README.md

-  --backtest-results FILE      Path to the JSON file containing the backtest results --live-results FILE          Path to the JSON file containing the live trading results --report-destination FILE    Path where the generated report is stored as HTML (defaults to ./report.html) --strategy-name TEXT         Name of the strategy, will appear at the top-right corner of each page --strategy-version TEXT      Version number of the strategy, will appear next to the project name --strategy-description TEXT  Description of the strategy, will appear under the 'Strategy Description' section
+  --backtest-results FILE      Path to the JSON file containing the backtest results --live-results FILE          Path to the JSON file containing the live trading results --report-destination FILE    Path where the generated report is stored as HTML (defaults to ./report.html) --detach                     Run the report creator in a detached Docker container and return immediately --strategy-name TEXT         Name of the strategy, will appear at the top-right corner of each page --strategy-version TEXT      Version number of the strategy, will appear next to the project name --strategy-description TEXT  Description of the strategy, will appear under the 'Strategy Description' section